codycoyle88/pacmen/README.md

 # Pacmen Exercise

 This is a small exercise to populate the screen with with as many pacmen as you wish.
+A simple display, but fun none the less.

 ## How to use this:
 1. Click the Add PacMan button until you are satisfied with the number of pacs.